frozenproof/nckh2_real_2.0/README.md

 - Server run at port 3001 , but you can change it inside testServer.js

-- Connect wallet, click Get Wallet.
+- Connect wallet, click Start Minting.

-- Change information in the form , pick files, current limit is 64
+- Change information in the form , pick files, current limit is 64 files per request, can be edited but not recommended for production as it may become very heavy load for multiple users.

 - Click Create